complexorganizations/content-blocker/.github/readme.md

 Content blocker is a DNS level blocker that can block anything on the DNS level, eliminating the need for the user to download an additional application.
 It works on internet of things devices.

-#### Note: I'm looking for assistance in identifying more lists that prohibit ADs.

 ## Features

 - On a DNS level, it blocks the majority of advertising, malicious, social-engineering.